 Are Monster energy drinks bad for you? (revealed)

-Their tagline "Unleash the Beast" is definitely a hit amongst young people.
+Their tagline "Unleash the Beast" is definitely a hit among young people.

 Portraying confidence, dominance, and toughness, it's no wonder that youths absolutely love a huge can of Monster-goodness.

 It's said that only the cool kids drink them.
 Despite the cult-like following surrounding them, are Monster energy drinks actually bad for you?

 - 160mg of caffeine

 - 54g of sugar (that's a lot!)

 - 370mg Sodium (15% of the recommended daily intake)

 - 0g Protein

 - Vitamin B2 (200% of the recommended daily intake)